johnelm/node-jxa/README.md

 ### Debugging

-You can [debug your JXA scripts](https://developer.apple.com/library/content/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/Articles/OSX10-11.html#//apple_ref/doc/uid/TP40014508-CH110-SW3) using Safari dev tools.
+You can debug your JXA scripts using Safari dev tools.
+To debug, [enable JSContexts support](https://developer.apple.com/library/content/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/Articles/OSX10-11.html#//apple_ref/doc/uid/TP40014508-CH110-SW3) in Safari, then simply include the `debugger;` command in your script.
+When you run the script it'll stop and open at that spot in the Safari debugger (from here, you can add additional breakpoints in Safari's debugger).

 If you add the `--debug` (or `-d`) switch to the `node-jxa`, command (including in your shebangs), Browserify will include sourcemaps in the bundled code, for a cleaner debugging experience that is more focused on your own code.